imgVOID/pinlery/README.md

 * Integrate a lazy image load.
 * Add custom JQuery scrollbar.
 * Make page transition animations.
 * Add tabs and links to the Mmenu.
+* Add the sorting position value number for a pins
 * (BUG) Add an auto filling for the slug field on a board object creation event.
 * (Future) Create the Redis-based caching.
 * (Future) Admin panel customisation (maybe Grapelli).